 The government sector is restricted to Kuwaiti children, so all expatriates who wish to have their children schooled here must choose from the private sector.
 There are several British and American schools, and most of them are owned by individuals or families who aim to achieve high results and have to their pupils gain entry to well respected colleges and universities.
 Results are mixed, but some of the British schools are on a par with the private sector in the UK, and the schools in the American system do consistently send children on to some of the top colleges in USA.
 The downside of these schools is that because most are businesses, class sizes can be very large.

 Regardless of so many apparent options, in reality, the main expat schools are the ones discussed below.
 Within the British sector there are five schools which attract the bulk of the Western expatriate children: British School of Kuwait, English School Fahaheel, Kuwait English School, New English School and The English School.
 The first four of these take children from Kg or pre-Kg to A levels, whilst the fifth is modelled on a British preparatory school and finishes at year 8.
 All of these schools have a long history, with some dating back to the 1950s and 1960s, and they follow the UK National Curriculum.
 The greatest proportion of local Kuwaiti pupils heading to overseas universities go to the USA, many on full scholarships from the Kuwait government.
-Students can gain entry to US universities with either GCSEs or A/S levels*, [NB although this is changing in some cases.
-See: GSGI link: Equivilencies: GCSE vs American HS Diploma].
+Students can gain entry to US universities with either GCSEs or A/S levels*.
 As a result, in some of the English schools there are very small numbers of pupils taking A levels and the choice of subjects can be narrow.

 There are three schools using the American curriculum, where most Americans send their children: American International School, American School of Kuwait and the Universal American School.
 They take children from nursery to grade 12, and offer a US college preparatory curriculum.
 All of them are fully accredited.
 American International School is the only school in Kuwait to offer the IB programme.